PSICQUIC/psicquic-documentation/HowToInstallPsicquicSolrDifferentServers.md

 # Building the index

-The Reference Implementation uses SOLR \(based on LUCENE\) to index the data.
-This index can be generated in many ways but for your convenience, a class to create it from a PSIMITAB file \(versions 2.5, 2.6 and 2.7 are supported\) is included as part of the web service.
+The Reference Implementation uses SOLR (based on LUCENE) to index the data.
+This index can be generated in many ways but for your convenience, a class to create it from a PSIMITAB files (versions 2.5, 2.6 and 2.7 are supported) is included as part of the web service.
 The PSIMITAB formats are described in [MITAB25Format](MITAB25Format.md), [MITAB26Format](MITAB26Format.md), [MITAB27Format](MITAB27Format.md) and we recommend data providers to read the [Data Distribution Best Practices](DataDistributionBestPractices.md) as well as the [PSICQUIC FAQ](Faq.md) before starting to generate a PSIMITAB dataset.

 ## Creating an index

-When the indexing job starts, it creates a file _target\/mitabIndexJob\_currentTimeMillis\_which contains the job ID of the indexing process.
+When the indexing job starts, it creates a file _target/mitabIndexJob\_currentTimeMillis\_which contains the job ID of the indexing process.
 This job ID will be necessary if you want to restart the indexing process from where it failed in case of a badly formatted MITAB line for instance._

 * You can run this bash script :